sharadmv/sharadvikram.com/posts/bayesian-classifier.md

 ## Conclusion

 In this post, I tried to build basic Bayesian classification from scratch (random variables and data).
 Although the example involved one-dimensional data and only two classes, the methods I describe easily extend to multiple dimensions and multiple classes.
 For example, instead of using the univariate normal, you'd upgrade to the [multivariate Gaussian distribution](http://en.wikipedia.org/wiki/Multivariate_normal_distribution) and instead of using the Bernoulli for the classes, you'd use the [multinomial](http://en.wikipedia.org/wiki/Multinomial_distribution).
 These are very cool areas to experiment in and it's a good exercise to extend this sort of classifier.

-Next week, we'll be dealing with a slight modification of the trout problem, except it'll be unsupervised learning instead of supervised.
-This will introduce all sorts of complications that we'll have to overcome.
-I hope you're excited!
-Thanks for reading.